 "No, I am quite unfamiliar."

-"You are a new couple.
-You should develop better understanding with your better half.
+You are a new couple.
+You should develop better understanding with your life partner.
 Please, accept two days leave- tomorrow and day after tomorrow.
 Stay in the room."

 "You will be alone here at night."